 Personal data may not be transferred to countries outside the European Union, unless the receiving country guarantees an adequate level of protection.
 This also applies to transfers of personal data within a group of companies.
 The European Commission (EC) has decided that the following countries provide an adequate level of protection: Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay.
 The countries belonging to the EEA also are deemed to guarantee an adequate level of protection.

 On 12 July 2016, the EC adopted the EU–US Privacy Shield adequacy decision, which became operational on 1 August 2016.
-Therefore personal data may be transferred to organisations in the United States that are certified under the Privacy Shield as having an appropriate level of protection (for the duration of the certification).
+The European Court of Justice has invalidated this adequacy decision in its ruling of 16 July 2020.
+Therefore, as of 16 July 2020, personal data may no longer be transferred to organisations in the United States on the basis of the EU–US Privacy Shield.

 iii Sensitive data